-Cowboy boots are literally made to take a beating.
-In fact, traditional pairs are stitched in a way that ensures the leather is rigid, stiff, and dang uncomfortable at first.
+Cowboy boots are made to take a beating.
+Traditional pairs are stitched in a way that ensures the leather is rigid, stiff, and uncomfortable at first.

 Cowboy boots have a hard leather construction, a high shaft, and a big heel often made of stacked leather.
 This isn’t exactly a recipe for immediate comfort.